madeleinedarbyshire/CMP3035/docs/_workshops/workshop4.md

 }
 ```

-11. Now another `Tab.Screen` component so that your GalleryScreen page is available from the bottom tab navigator.
+11. Now add another `Tab.Screen` component so that your GalleryScreen page is available from the bottom tab navigator.
 Check your tabs are working by making sure the text changes when you change tabs.

 ## Render the Camera
 1. Install the following libraries: